unifyai/orchestra/docs/reference/endpoints.rst

 POST /query
 -----------

-**Query a Model Endpoint (🔑)**
+**Query a Model Endpoint**

 Send a given input to the specified model hosted in the specified endpoint.
 Both the **arguments and the response are model-specific** and, therefore, their format is expected to change from model to model.
 You can find the specific arguments and the response format in the corresponding model documentation.
-To use this endpoint, you will need an API Key.

 **Request Body**
  | **model** *(string)*: ID of the model to query.